Freight Shipping from Buffalo to Cleveland

 How much does it cost to ship freight from Buffalo to Cleveland?

-Full truckload (FTL) rates from Buffalo, NY to Cleveland, OH currently range from $484-$596 for a standard dry van load over the 225-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Cleveland, OH currently range $484-$596 (roughly $2.16-$2.67 per mile over 225 miles).
 LTL shipments typically cost $324-$591 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Cleveland?

-Standard FTL transit from Buffalo to Cleveland is approximately 4 hrs by truck over 225 miles.
+Standard FTL transit from Buffalo to Cleveland is approximately 4 hrs by truck over 225 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Buffalo to Cleveland freight?